SterlingPeet/cookiecutter-cfs-app/ci/templates/README.rst

 --------

 * Working app created by running the Cookiecutter_.
-* Options to include or exclude several F Prime services, like health pinging.
 * Creates a single deployment-owned component, especially useful for excercising a utility component that is under development.
-* Choice of multiple target platforms for platform specific tweaks.
-* Option to generate an Arduino platfrom deployment.
 * Choice of various licenses.

 Requirements